-Biden, like Warren, promises teacher as education secretary
+Biden, Harris join Warren to promise teacher as ed secretary

-HOUSTON (AP) — Echoing one of his top Democratic presidential rivals, Joe Biden is promising he would appoint a teacher as secretary of education if he wins the nomination and defeats President Donald Trump.
+HOUSTON (AP) — Echoing one of their top Democratic presidential rivals, Joe Biden and Kamala Harris promised Friday to nominate an educator as secretary of education if either wins the nomination and defeats President Donald Trump.

-“We don’t treat you with dignity,” Biden told thousands of public school teachers gathered for the National Education Association convention in Texas.
+“We don’t treat you with dignity,” Biden, the former vice president, told thousands of public school teachers gathered for the National Education Association convention in Texas.
 “If I am president, it will change on day one.”

+Harris, a California senator, pledged a secretary “from public schools” and added that NEA, the nation’s largest union, “will be at the table to help me make that decision.”

+Massachusetts Sen. Elizabeth Warren already had promised to nominate an educator earlier in the campaign.

-The former vice president’s pledge was part of a campaign forum that featured almost half the Democratic field promising sweeping changes to federal education policy, with more than a few taking aim at current Education Secretary Betsy DeVos.
+The new pledges from Biden and Harris were part of a campaign forum that featured almost half the sprawling Democratic field promising sweeping changes to federal education policy, with more than a few taking aim at current Education Secretary Betsy DeVos.

-Massachusetts Sen. Elizabeth Warren, herself a former public school teacher and law school professor, already had promised she’d nominate a federal education chief with classroom experience.
+Warren, herself a former public school teacher and law school professor, already had promised she’d nominate a federal education chief with classroom experience.
 Taking the stage after Biden on Friday, she repeated the pledge with glee.

 “Betsy DeVos need not apply,” Warren said, drawing a roar.